Thomas Highet

 Thomas Cochrane Highet (28 August 1853 – 26 January 1907) was a Scottish footballer, who played for Queen's Park and represented Scotland four times.

-Higher was born in Ayr and was educated at Ayr Academy.
-He joined Queen's Park after moving to the Glasgow area in 1873.
+Highet was born in Ayr and was educated at Ayr Academy.
+He joined Queen's Park after moving to the Glasgow area in 1873, although his first competitive match - in the first Scottish Cup, in 1873–74 - was for Granville.

 Highet also played cricket, representing Clydesdale, Ayr Eglinton and Granville.

 Personal life

 Thomas' son John was also a footballer for Queen's Park.